United Airlines Needs to Step Up Their Credit Card — Big Time

 The Delta card grants the primary cardholder (you) and up to 8 others traveling on the same reservation 1 free checked bag each.
 And you can pay for your flight with any credit card you want.

 You get a free first checked bag for you and up to 4 travel companions on the same domestic flight reservation.
+The information for the Citi AAdvantage Platinum Select card has been collected independently by Million Mile Secrets.
+The card details on this page have not been reviewed or provided by the card issuer.

 Meanwhile, you have to pay for your flight with your Chase United Explorer card to get this perk on United.
 AND you only get 1 free checked bag for yourself and a companion traveling with you.